Mental Health Facilities Newburyport, MA

 Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program - 10.6 miles from Newburyport, MA

-Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program is a mental health treatment clinic in Haverhill, Massachusetts, located at 200 Main Street, Suite F, in the 1830 zip code.
+Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program is a mental health facility in Haverhill, MA, located at 200 Main Street, Suite F, 1830 zip code area.
 Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program provides partial hospitalization/day treatment.
-Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program consist of family psychoeducation, chronic disease/illness management and case management.
+Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, adults and seniors 65 or older.
+Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program also supports seniors or older adults, LGBT and people requiring dual diagnosis treatment.
+Additional services offered by Northeast Behavioral Health/lahey Haverhill Clinic/cornerstone Day Program consist of education services, case management and chronic disease/illness management.

 Learn More